iherwig/wcmf/framework/readme.txt

     The main features of wCMF are:

-    - persistence layer with adapters to RDBMs (ADOdb) and XML files
+    - persistence layer with adapter to RDBMs
     - presentation layer based on template mechanism (Smarty)
     - client side presentation layer in web 2.0 style (extjs)
     - configuration of the application flow through config files